linguini1/cube/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-black.svg)](https://opensource.org/licenses/MIT)

 ## Overview
-This repository simply contains a spinning cube written entirely in C.
+This repository simply contains a spinning, rainbow cube written entirely in C.

 Currently, the cube is projected orthogonally, as I have not implemented a project besides ignoring the Z values of the cube.